MicrosoftDocs/bot-docs/articles/nodejs/proactive-messages.md

 ---
 title: Send proactive messages | Microsoft Docs
-description: Learn how to send proactive messages by using the Bot Builder SDK for Node.js
+description:  Teach your bot how to interrupt the current conversation flow with a proactive message using the Bot Builder SDK for Node.js
 author: kbrandl
 manager: rstand
 ms.topic: article